Skip to Content

 Hutchins Mountain is another beautiful area with amethyst, smoky quartz, and more!
 Search the west slopes.
 At Stratford, along the road near Sugarloaf, you will find amethyst easily, or you can try going to Mount Nancy near Lincoln and searching the upper slopes.

 Amethyst crystals are also present in Ore Hill, in the soils of the southern flank near Sugar Hill.
-If you love mines, head to Pillsbury Ridge.
+If you love mine, head to Pillsbury Ridge.
 There, the old mines have amethyst, aquamarine, and smoky quartz.

 TIP: For a complete rockhounding guide in New Hampshire, check out this article.